-We validate the inference methods using simulations, functional MRI data and neural data.
-First, we use abstract simulations to establish that the statistical tests employed are valid given correct estimates of our uncertainty about model performance.
-Second, we show that our uncertainty estimates about model performance correctly capture the true variability for different generalization schemes in more realistic simulated scenarios.
-In such scenarios, we also evaluate the power afforded by different RDM comparison measures.
+We validate the inference methods using simulations, functional MRI data, and neural data.
+First, we establish that the statistical tests for model comparison are valid, controlling the false-positive rate at the nominal level.
+This requires simulating data under the null hypothesis, where two models that predict distinct RDMs are exactly equal in their RDM prediction accuracy.
+We use a matrix-normal model to simulate this null scenario for model comparison.
+Second, we show that the estimates of our uncertainty about model performance correctly capture the true variability for different generalization schemes in more realistic simulated scenarios based on neural network models.
+In these simulations we cannot simulate the null hypothesis of two models that predict the representational geometry equally accurately.
+We also use these more realistic simulations to evaluate the power afforded by different RDM comparators.
 Third, we validate the inference procedure for flexible models, confirming that our bootstrap-wrapped crossvalidation scheme correctly accounts for the overfitting of flexible models.
-Fourth, we validate the methods for real data, acquired with functional MRI in humans and calcium imaging in mice.
+Fourth, we validate the methods using real data, acquired with functional MRI in humans and calcium imaging in mice.